carpentries/instructor-development/mentoring-groups/mentoring-groups-onboarding.md

 # Mentoring Groups Onboarding

 The inaugural mentoring groups were developed and piloted in January 2017 by [Erin Becker](https://github.com/ErinBecker).
-The strategy below was outlined by [Kari L. Jordan](https://github.com/kariljordan) in October 2017, and the second round of mentoring groups ran October 2017 through January 2018.
+The strategy below was outlined by [Kari L. Jordan](https://github.com/kariljordan) in October 2017, and the second round of mentoring groups ran from October 2017 to the end of January 2018.

 See [this blog post](http://www.datacarpentry.org/blog/mentorship-wrap-up/) for more information about how we transitioned the mentoring groups from its pilot phase.

 ## Mentoring Groups Outline

 + [Outline](https://github.com/carpentries/mentoring/blob/master/mentoring-groups/program-outline.md)

 ## Recruitment Strategy

 + **Recruitment**
-  + Mentoring groups are open to any individual having gone through the [Carpentries instructor training](https://carpentries.github.io/instructor-training/).
+  + Mentoring groups are open to any individual who has completed [Carpentries instructor training](https://carpentries.github.io/instructor-training/).
-  + Individuals having taught zero to two workshops are welcomed to be mentees.
+  + Individuals who have taught fewer than two workshops (or no workshops at all yet) are invited as mentees.
-  + Individuals having taught three or more workshops are welcomed to lead mentoring groups as mentors.
+  + Individuals who have taught three or more workshops are invited to lead mentoring groups.
 + **Activities & Timing**
-  + Mentoring groups are run between 8 and 12 weeks.
+  + Mentoring groups run for between eight and 12 weeks.
-  + Kari Jordan will hold a mentoring groups touch base with mentors half way through the 8-12 week period.
+  + Kari Jordan will hold a mentoring groups 'touch base with mentors' halfway through the 8-12 week period.
-  + A [survey](https://goo.gl/forms/BOxgiKy99kVec07j2) will be administered to mentors and mentees half way through the 8-12 week period.
+  + Mentors and mentees will be invited to complete a short [survey](https://goo.gl/forms/BOxgiKy99kVec07j2) halfway through the 8-12 week period.
   + The 8-12 week period will end with a virtual showcase.
-  + A [survey](https://goo.gl/forms/I36OUFXGAofLps8E3) will be administered to mentors and mentees at the end of the mentoring group period.
+  + Mentors and mentees will be invited to complete asecond short [survey](https://goo.gl/forms/I36OUFXGAofLps8E3) at the end of the mentoring group period.
 + **Exposure**
-  + A mentoring page will be added to Data/Software Carpentry's website with information for how to join a mentoring group.
+  + A mentoring page will be added to The Carpentries' [website](https://carpentries.org) with information on how to join a mentoring group.
-  + Members will be added to groups, and new groups will be formed, on a rolling basis as needed, per the discretion of Kari Jordan.
+  + Members will be added to groups, and new groups will be formed, on a rolling basis as needed, at the discretion of Kari Jordan.
   + The Mentoring Subcommittee will be instrumental in getting the word out about mentoring groups.

 ## E-mail Templates